top of page

 • Gain information from parents about their child’s likes, dislikes and information regarding their child’s development.

-• All Staff have nursery email addresses where parents are welcome to ask any questions or convey any information regarding their child, staff will also email parents with any updates.
+• All key workers have nursery email addresses where parents are welcome to ask any questions or convey any information regarding their own child.
+Staff are also able to email parents with any updates or important information.
 Staff are available via email Monday to Thursday (term time) between the hours of 8:30AM and 4pm and Friday 8:30AM to 1:00PM emails received during the nursery day will be responded to at the end of the nursery session.

 Transitions into nursery